ricardorhv/github-blog/README.md

 All the things that I learned and practiced with this project

+- I learn `performance` to improve the website
-- I learn `something` to do something
+- I learn `how to handle with API` in React

 <br>